Jelly Sex Bracelets and Their Color Meanings…

 - Glittery Pink – willing to “flash” (show) a body part

 - Glittery Purple – wearer is willing to French (open mouth) kiss

 - Glittery Blue – wearer is willing to perform anal sex

 - Glittery Green – indicates that the wearer is willing to “69” (mutual oral sex)

 - Glittery Clear – indicates that the wearer will let the snappee “feel up” or touch any body part they want

-There are variations of course, just as there was with the M&M’s back in the 80’s.
+There are variations of course, just as there were with the M&M’s back in the ’80s.
 Many people thought that the yellow ones made you horny, but research proved that it was the green ones!